Mirantis/mke-docs/content/docs/operations/kubernetes/kubelet.md

 MKE configuration file.
 Profiles must each have a unique name, and values can refer to fields in the kubelet configuration file.

-For detail on all possible values, refer to the official Kubrernetes documentation [Set Kubelet Parameters Via a Configuration File](https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/).
+For detail on all possible values, refer to the official Kubernetes documentation [Set Kubelet Parameters Via a Configuration File](https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/).